Pictured above: Yellow milkwort (Polygala rugelli) by John Moran. Click on terms for botanical definitions. View post as a PDF.

-The name Polygala comes from the Greek polys, which means “many or much,” and gala, which means “milk.”
-It is so-named because it was once believed that the presence of Polygala species in cow fields would result in higher milk production.
-The species name, rugelii, refers to the British-born botanist and physician, Ferdinand Rugel (1806-1879), who collected and named many plants throughout the southeastern US.
+The genus name Polygala comes from the Greek polys, meaning “many or much,” and gala, or “milk.”
+The genus is so-named because it was once believed that the presence of Polygala species in cow fields would result in higher milk production.
+Alas, this was never proven to be true!
+The species epithet, rugelii, refers to the German-born botanist and pharmacist, Ferdinand Rugel (1806-1879), who collected and named many plants throughout the southern Appalachian mountains, Florida and Cuba.

 Family: Polygalaceae (Milkwort family)